raventid/coursera_learning/haskell_experiments/notes.md

 Look for exe file path:
 $ stack exec which file-name

+Do not load implicit prelude in my session
+$ stack ghci --ghci-options -XNoImplicitPrelude

 # Questions I have
 Not sure I completely understand the way spine works in terms of strictness and nonstrictness.
 To note it's pages 358-359 of Programming Haskell.
 So I'm waiting for chapter on strictness and nonstrictness to make it clear.